craftablescience/VPKEdit/README.md

 ## Features

 - Create VPKs of any version from scratch or an existing folder
-- Add and remove files and folders from VPKs
+- Add and remove files and folders from VPKs, basic ZIP files, BSP paklumps
-- Extract files and folders from VPKs
+- Extract files and folders from VPKs, basic ZIP files, BSP paklumps
 - Switch version of existing VPKs
 - Native Linux compatibility

-It can also preview certain file types without needing to extract them from the VPK:
+It can also preview certain file types without needing to extract them:
 - Text files
 - KeyValues files (with basic syntax highlighting)
 - Images